The name of the organisation is the Student Records Officers’ Conference (SROC)

 In addition, there will be co-opted members who will take responsibility for various aspects of the Committee’s work or for particular or one-off projects as necessary.

-There should be representation from HEIs from all countries within the United Kingdom, and from a wide range of HEIs, both in terms of size and age.
+There should be representation from HEPs, ideally from all countries within the United Kingdom, and from a wide range of HEPs, both in terms of size and age.

 There will normally be between 12 and 15 members of the Committee, depending on the number of co-options.

-All Committee members will from time to time have the opportunity to represent SROC at meetings of policy groups, HE stakeholders, HESA and any other groups which request input.
+All Committee members may from time to time be asked to represent SROC at meetings of policy groups, HE stakeholders, HESA and any other groups which request input.

 Tenure and Eligibility